Oxana Shevchenko — Private Piano Recital

 2016-07-06 — Revised for better readability, 2 more pictures added

-I have first encountered the Kazakh pianist Oxana Shevchenko through YouTube videos — later, we got connected through Facebook & Twitter, with occasional, casual interactions via these social media.
-I have written several reviews on concerts in which she played (see the addendum at the bottom of this post); there, I have also given more information about her career, etc.
+I have first encountered the Kazakh pianist Oxana Shevchenko through YouTube videos.
+Later, we connected through Facebook & Twitter, with occasional, casual interactions via these social media.
+I have written several reviews on concerts in which she played (see the addendum at the bottom of this post).
+There, I have also given more information about her career, etc.

 Why This Concert?

 Last November, totally out of the blue, I received an inquiry by Oxana Shevchenko.
 She asked whether I could help her finding a place for a private recital.
 The idea was, to help her getting some public exposure, as preparation for upcoming concerts in Panama (2016-01-30) and Columbia (2016-02-06).
 At first, I was clueless about what to suggest, but then I remembered the two private recitals that Yulianna Avdeeva had given 2008 and 2010 in the loft apartment of one of our friends (see my earlier blog post about these recitals).
-These friends had not organized any such recitals since, but I thought it might be worth giving this a try — and indeed, just weeks ago, they had been pondering the idea of taking this up again, but they had no idea whom to invite as artist.
+These friends had not organized any such recitals since.
+However, I thought it might be worth giving this a try.
+And indeed, just weeks ago, they had been pondering the idea of taking this up again!
+Though, they had no idea whom to invite as artist.

 That alone was close to a miracle — on top of that, Oxana had given me two weekends as possible dates, the first of which fit into our friends’ calendar!
 So, unexpectedly, I found myself in the position to help organizing a private concert.
 We sent out invitations (sorry, in German only), and in no time, the available 60 seats were all taken (Yulianna Avdeeva’s recitals only had around 40 invited visitors each).